Quantum Steenrod operations of symplectic resolutions: Regularity of moduli spaces

-\begin{prop} For a generic choice of $(J^{eq}, \nu^{eq})$, the moduli space with incidence constraints $\mathcal{M}_A^{eq;i;2j} \pitchfork \mathcal{Y}^{eq;i;2j}$ (cf. \eqref{eqn:i/2j-th-eq-moduli-space-qst}) is regular.
-Moreover, the image of solutions are contained in a compact subset of $X$ (and hence Gromov compactness applies). \end{prop} \begin{proof} The equivariant moduli spaces are just parametrized versions of the non-equivariant construction, and indeed by the contractibility of the space of compatible almost complex structures $J$ and inhomogeneous terms $\nu$, there are no obstructions for inductively constructing equivariant perturbation data.
+\begin{prop} There exists a comeager subset $\mathcal{S}^{\mathrm{reg}} \subseteq \mathcal{S}$ of equivariant perturbation data $(J^{eq}, \nu^{eq})$ near $(J^{eq}_0, \nu^{eq}_0)$, such that for any $(J^{eq}, \nu^{eq}) \in \mathcal{S}^{\mathrm{reg}}$, the moduli space with incidence constraints $\mathcal{M}_A^{eq;i;2j} \pitchfork \mathcal{Y}^{eq;i;2j}$ (cf. \eqref{eqn:i/2j-th-eq-moduli-space-qst}) is regular.
+Moreover, the image of solutions are contained in a compact subset of $X = T^*(G/B)$ (and hence Gromov compactness applies). \end{prop} \begin{proof} The equivariant moduli spaces are just parametrized versions of the non-equivariant construction, and indeed by the contractibility of the space of compatible almost complex structures $J$ and inhomogeneous terms $\nu$, there are no obstructions for inductively constructing equivariant perturbation data.
 It therefore suffices to show that the non-equivariant moduli spaces can be made regular and all solutions lie in a compact subset of $X$.

 From \cref{lem:qst-holo-compactness}, there exists a compact subset $K_0 \subseteq X$ such that all holomorphic curves satisfying the incidence constraints lie in $K_0$.
 Fix a bounded open subset $U \supseteq K_0$ and consider only the perturbation data $(J, \nu)$ supported in $U$.
 For applying standard transversality and compactness results, it suffices to show that there is a compact subset $K_1 \supseteq U$ only depending on $U$ such that any solution for the perturbation data $(J, \nu)$ such that $\mathrm{supp}(J, \nu) \subseteq U$ must be contained in $K_1$.